Snowmass Village Chimney Services: Pricing, Mountain Home Care, and Straight Answers

-Let me be straight with you—working on chimneys and fireplaces in Snowmass Village isn’t like working anywhere else in Colorado.
-The freeze-thaw cycles are brutal (we’re talking temperature swings of 40-50 degrees in a single day during spring and fall), which accelerates the deterioration of mortar, flashing, and chimney crowns.
-I’ve seen five-year-old chimneys that look fifteen years old because of this.
+Let me be straight with you.
+Working on chimneys and fireplaces in Snowmass Village isn’t like working anywhere else in Colorado.
+The freeze-thaw cycles up here are rough.
+We see temperature swings of 40 to 50 degrees in a single day during spring and fall, and that constant freezing and thawing chews through mortar, flashing, and chimney crowns fast.
+I’ve looked at five-year-old chimneys that already wear like they’re fifteen.

 Customer Story: The W’s from Cherry Creek

-Last spring, I got a call from Mrs W., who owns a beautiful property off Wood Road in Snowmass Village.
-They’d been using their home as a weekend ski retreat for about seven years when S.W. called me, saying, “Adam, we love this place, but the fireplace smokes every time we light it, and honestly, we’re nervous about using it.”
+Last spring I got a call from Mrs W., who owns a beautiful place off Wood Road in Snowmass Village.
+They’d been using it as a weekend ski retreat for about seven years when S.W. finally called me and said, “Adam, we love this house, but the fireplace smokes every time we light it, and honestly, we’re nervous about using it.”

-We ended up doing a complete restoration that included sweeping, relining, cap installation, crown repair, and firebox reconstruction.
-The total project took four days and cost $8,400.
-Sarah later told me it was the best Investment they made because now they actually use their fireplace confidently every weekend.
+We did a full restoration: sweeping, relining, a new cap, crown repair, and firebox reconstruction.
+The whole project ran four days and came to $8,400.
+Sarah told me later it was the best money they’d spent on the house, because now they light a fire every weekend without thinking twice about it.

 Breaking Down Snowmass Village Chimney Services and Real Costs